 We hired a boat and a local woman to punt it into the marshes.
 From left Judy, Horng-i, Miss Li, and Uh Tao.
 (Photo copyright © by Kaj Halberg)

-The ruddy shelduck is common in the marshes.
-(Photos copyright © by Kaj Halberg)
+The widespread moorhen is also common in the marshes.
+(Photo copyright © by Kaj Halberg)

 A pot of hot noodles